aSilentInferno/spongeboMbockingTextGen/README.md

 Check if the modification was successfully
 + Check if the modification was successful by opening the cmd and typing `echo %PATH%`
 + If you see the path to the folder in which the exe recorded it worked

+congrats, you can now run the program from any directory if you simply type the name of the file in the cmd

 <!-- TOC --><a name="constraintsedge-case-behavior"></a>
 ## Constraints/edge-case behavior